SPRINGS CHARITES • ORCHOMENOS • MYTH

 The Springs of the Charites in Orchomenos

 The Springs of the Charites at Orchomenos connect the ancient mythological landscape of Boeotia with the simple, ongoing presence of water emerging from the earth.
-The Charites — goddesses of beauty, joy, grace and festivity — were worshipped at Orchomenos, and their sacred springs still flow.
+The Charites — goddesses of beauty, joy, grace and festivity — were worshipped at Orchomenos, and their sacred springs continue to flow today.

 The Charites

-The Charites (Roman: Graces) were three goddesses — Aglaea (Splendour), Euphrosyne (Joy) and Thalia (Festivity) — associated with beauty, creativity and the pleasures of life.
-Their cult at Orchomenos connected them with the spring landscape, with the Charitesia festival, and with Aphrodite.
-They represent the divine endorsement of the good things of human life.
+The Charites, known to the Romans as the Graces, were three goddesses — Aglaea (Splendour), Euphrosyne (Joy) and Thalia (Festivity) — associated with beauty, creativity and the pleasures of human life.
+Their cult at Orchomenos connected them with the spring landscape, the Charitesia festival, and with Aphrodite, representing a divine endorsement of life’s good things rather than its darker mysteries.

 The Modern Spring

-A spring called Zoodochos Pigi (Life-Giving Spring) now occupies the same watery landscape, as it does in countless Greek locations where Christian sacred geography has succeeded ancient sacred geography.
-Whether the exact ancient spring survives is uncertain — but the continuity of water in the landscape, and its sacred associations, is unbroken.
+A spring called Zoodochos Pigi (Life-Giving Spring) now occupies the same watery landscape, as it does in countless Greek locations where Christian sacred geography succeeded ancient sacred geography.
+Whether the exact ancient spring survives beneath the modern one is uncertain — but the continuity of sacred water in this landscape is unbroken.